 - Requirement Analysis – In this phase, the high-level analysis of the requirements is done.

-- Test Planning – In this phase, a test strategy and approach is defined.
+- Test Planning – In this phase, a test strategy and approach are defined.

 - Test Case Development – The test cases are created in this phase.

 - Test Environment Setup – Here, the test environment is created in which the test execution will be performed.

 - Test Execution – Test cases are executed and defects are logged for the failed tests.